videlais/snowman/README.md

 ## Building From Source

-Run `npm install` to install dependencies. `grunt` will create a testing version of the format at `index.html`, and `grunt release` will build a release version ready to be used in Twine under `dist/`.
+Run `npm install` to install dependencies. `npm run build` will create a Twine 2-ready story format under dist/, as well as a guide to Snowman features at `dist/guide.html`. `npm start` will start a file watching process that updates the story format as changes are made under `src/`.